 Despite the challenge, the time and effort you spend will definitely be worth it.
 If you did your infographic right, you’ll drive more traffic to your website, increase awareness for your brand, and more easily engage with your audience.

 6. Promote your content via email marketing.

 Here’s a scenario: you’ve just released a wide array of brand new content.
 So how do you get people to read them and drive more traffic to your site?

-You can also segment your lists to determine which of your subscribers will be interested in a specific blog post or infographic.
+You can also segment your lists to determine which of your subscribers will be interested in a specific blog post.
 Sending relevant content to your subscribers increases the likelihood of them opening the email and consuming your content.

 To get rid of the hassle of creating the emails you’ll need to send out, take advantage of email templates.